Growing Romanesco Broccoli | How to Grow Roman Cauliflower

 Romanesco Broccoli Information

 Romanesco Broccoli is a type of Brassica that was first grown via selective breeding around the fifteenth century in Italy.
 The plant is also believed to be a cross between broccoli and cauliflower.
-It has a mild flavor, which makes it perfect for salads and sandwiches.
+It tastes delicious and has a flavor of both broccoli and cauliflower but milder, which makes it perfect for salads and sandwiches.

 Want to grow broccoli sprouts?
 Click here